Education, M.A.

 Prospective certificate-only students should apply for admission to Marshall University as a Certificate/Professional Development student and select, on the application form, the certificate they wish to pursue.
 Applicants must have:

-• A master’s degree from from an accepted, accredited institution.
+• A master’s degree from an accepted, accredited institution.

 Program Requirements

 The Master of Arts in Education consists of a set of core course requirements, area of emphasis requirements, and a capstone experience.
-All students must complete 15 hours of coursework in research, human growth and development, technology, instructional methods and assessment (the M.A. core).
+All students must complete 9 hours of coursework in research, educational foundations, technology integration (the M.A. core).
 Each student must also select an area of emphasis consisting of 18-21 hours of required coursework, depending on the area of emphasis.
 Students will meet the comprehensive assessment requirement through the framework of a 3-hour capstone experience.

 Plans of Study for Areas of Emphasis, Professional Development Programs